ishehadeh/smp/report/progress.typ

 Syntactically switch statements are identical to C, but they break after each case.
 They are intended as syntactic sugar for long if-else chains.

-=== Reversing Binding/Type Order
-In Howlite, variable types, parameter types and function return types are the last part of the declaration, as opposed to C, where they lead.
-For example consider the equivalent snippets:

-#figure(caption: "Binding Syntax Comparison")[
-  #grid(
-    columns: (2fr, 18fr),
-    rows: (auto, auto),
-    gutter: 8pt,
-    align: left,
-    [*c*],
-    `uint16 fib(uint16 n)`,
-    [*hlt*],
-    [`func fib(n: uint16): uint16`],
-  )

-  #grid(
-    columns: (2fr, 18fr),
-    rows: (auto, auto),
-    gutter: 8pt,
-    align: left,
-    [*c*],
-    `uint16 acc = 0`,
-    [*hlt*],
-    [`let mut acc: uint16 = 0`],
-  )
-]

-We prefer this prefix notation because it prioritizes _alignment_ and _orders information_ from most general to least right-to-left.

-Ordering of information is important when reading long series of declarations.
-When every mutable variable is prefixed with "`let mut`" and every immutable variable prefixed with "`let`", it makes it easy to quickly find variable names when scanning a function declaration.
-Every line starting with "let" binds a name to some value.
-If the `let` is followed by `mut` than that binding my be mutated.
-Throughout the language keywords are used first, to express the purpose of the following text.

-Furthermore, this helps with aligning similar statements into columns.
-All mutable variable names start in the same location; All immutable variable names start in the same location.
-The programmer knows exactly where to look for name, or the type.

-The `:` is also a device reused throughout the language for denoting type information.
-For any text, if is preceded by a colon, the programmer immediately knows it is a type.

-/* TODO: this section could use more work, I need to take a second pass to clarify */

 == Type System
 The primary goal of Howlite as a project is to study expressive modeling of data, with minimal constraints.
 We create a